 If you’re planning a trip to London, no matter the length, there are some sights you just need to see.
 I’ve been to London on half a dozen trips and lived there for a year… so I’ve curated this list from my own experiences.

-I’ve broken this list of must-see sights in London down into several different categories; you can add them all to your London itinerary, or choose the ones that interest you most.
+I’ve broken this list of London must sees into several different categories; you can add them all to your London itinerary, or choose the ones that interest you most.
 Whether you have a week in London – or more or less time – you can enjoy at least some of these.
 Read on to learn about all the top sights in London, according to… well, me!

 Iconic Must-See London Sights